 What can our team win?

-The success of the competition overall directly effects what you can win.
+The success of the competition overall directly effects what material rewards or adventures you can achieve.

-Each team creates the best one week adventure that they can.
+Each team creates the best business, results, or experience and one week adventure that they can.
 The best adventures go to support the hero, cause or reason the team has chosen.
 There are all expense paid weeks and many other similar prizes, you should read the download of the rule book for complete details.
-Winning teams will be able to donate all expense paid adventures to support the hero, cause or reason of their team.
+Winning teams will be able to donate all expense paid adventures to support the hero or cause of their team.

 All of the teams share in the broadcast revenue of this series, so in a way, the teams are also small business investors with money they may have normally spent on a vacation combined with their sweat equity.